As the popular holiday song states, “It’s the most wonderful time of the year!”

 - Be aware of prescription side effects

-Our Sonida Senior Living communities across the country are getting in the spirit of the holidays much the same way families across the world are.
+Our Sonida Senior Living communities across the country are getting in the spirit of the holidays in much the same way as families across the world.

 Sonida Senior Living wishes you and all of your loved ones a happy and safe holiday season!